 - Delivery address

-Typically, an invoice contains invoice number, vendor information, credits/discounts availed, payment schedule/date, and total amount due.
+Typically, an invoice contains the invoice number, vendor information, credits/discounts availed, payment schedule/date, and total amount due.

 Key differences between purchase order and invoice